np2048/Python/shInstall/README.md

 This scripts are used for copying Linux software configuration files from one machine to another and also store and synchronize them on Github.

 ## Common usage workflow example
-Let's say you want to backup your .vimrc configuration file for VIM, save it on github and then download and install it on other PC.
-Run command:
+Let's say you want to backup your *.vimrc* configuration file for *VIM*, save it on Github and then download and install it on other PC.
+Run **addfile.py** script:

     $ ./addfile.py vim ~/.vimrc

-This will create Config/vim directory and copy your .vimrc file into it.
-Also it will create Config/vim/path/.vimrc file where the path for an actual .vimrc will be stored.
-Once it's done you can commit the changes to your github repository:
+This will create *vim* sub directory at current path and copy your *.vimrc* file into it.
+It will also create *vim/path/.vimrc* file where the path for an actual *.vimrc* will be stored.
+Once it's done you can commit the changes to your Github repository:

     $ <Create new github repository for your config files if you don't have it yet>
     $ git add .